 A customer touchpoint is any moment when a customer comes into contact with your brand.
-This includes before, during and after the purchase.
-Your goal is to ensure that your customers are happy every step of the way.
+This includes before, during, and after the purchase.
+Your goal is to make sure your customers are happy every step of the way.

 The best way to find these touchpoints is by thinking like a customer who has never experienced your brand before and is going through the entire process of doing business with you.
 Common touchpoints include:

-Before the transaction: This could be one of your marketing efforts such as ads, online testimonials or social media activity; customers can also form an impression through product reviews on e-commerce sites or through word of mouth.
-So make sure you listen up by paying attention to social media channels.
+Before the transaction: This could be one of your marketing efforts like ads, online testimonials or social media activity; customers can also form an impression through product reviews on e-commerce sites or through word of mouth.
+So make sure to listen up by paying attention to social media channels.

-During the transaction: Your point of sale environment could be a physical shop, a website or catalogue Here, customers may interact with your staff, sales team or call centre.
+During the transaction: Your point of sale environment could be a physical store, a website or catalog; here, customers might interact with your staff, sales team or call center.

 Once you establish this map of the customer journey, you’ll be able to evaluate the experience and make improvements where necessary.